jethanh/aws_key_creator/README.md

 1. Create an AWS Account
 2. Ensure there are no existing keys in AWS
-3. Modify code to use your AWS credentials
+3. Modify code to use your AWS credentials (Lines 24 & 31)
 4. `npm install puppeteer`
 5. run in terminal with `node .\key_getter.js`